elisehammarstrom/tech-bootcamp-ws/README.md

 ## 0. Getting stared Frontend path

 1. Check out the `frontend` branch - this has already implemented all API endpoints, but lack the frontend components.
-2. Fill in the .env file
+2. Fill in the .env file // TODO: Fill in how they should use the .env file.

-   // TODO: Fill in how they should use the env. file.
+> The .env file is used to store environment variables that configure your application, such as API keys and database URLs.
+These variables are loaded at runtime and help keep sensitive information secure and separate from your codebase.

 The available API endpoints are: